 *Photoplethysmography – Phew!
 Don’t let this complicated medical term intimidate you.
 Photoplethysmography is basically a diagnostic procedure that determines the efficiency of your calf muscle pump.

-*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with legs raised higher than your chest.
+*Pressure Calf Exam – In performing this exam, you’ll lie facing upwards with your legs raised higher than your chest.
 This diagnostic procedure seeks to identify any vessel blockages.